cedricconol/takehome/takehome_wh/README.md

 Create `dim_devices` which contains all devices and store information where the device is deployed.

 Create `fct_transactions` where one row corresponds to one transaction.
+**Transactions, just like events data, tend to scale faster than other tables.
+Therefore, I've made this model incremental to reduce runtime and possible warehouse costs.**

 Create `rpt_device_performance` based on transactions.
 This includes all transactions regardless of their status.
 In a study of efficiency, it is also worth analyzing how often transactions fail as this affect adoption.